jwodder/caught/docs.md

 - By default, "game" arguments that are all digits are interpreted as game IDs, unless the program-wide option `-G` is supplied, which forces them to be interpreted as regular names.
+- The `add` family and `get` take Pokémon specifications as species names, dexnos, or ranges (given as two species and/or dexnos separated by a hyphen).

     caught create pokedex